 Place the finished dough on parchment paper (sprinkle cornmeal or flour on the parchment before placing the dough)

 Cover the dough with a bowl or damp tea towel for the second rise.
-Preheat your oven to 450 degrees F. and place the dough on top of the stove to finishing rising for about 30 minutes.
+Preheat your oven to 450 degrees F. and place the dough on top of the stove.

 When the bread has finished rising it should have a pillowy appearance and feel.
-Don’t handle the dough anymore than you have to at this point.
+When you shape the dough, don’t handle it any more than you have to.

 The next step is cutting a design (if you want to) on the top of the bread.
 I used one of my kitchen knives but they never really make great cuts so I ordered a Bread Lame and Scoring Tool from Amazon.
 You don’t really need this, but you know what they say about a boy and his toys.

 The last step before placing the bread dough in the oven is to brush the dough with water.
-Water helps crisp up the outer crust of the bread, which is what I prefer.
+Water helps crisp up the outer crust of the bread, making the crusty bread I love.

 - Brush with olive oil for a smooth chewy crust